ArpitaChikkodi/AndroidTasks/README.md

              (See the file "res/values/google_maps_api.xml") Get the API-key from above webpage and paste it in the place of YOUR_API_KEY.

-For the better experience in understanding how each app loooks and works, the apk files are also uploaded which can be installed on android phone.
+For the better experience in understanding how each app looks and works, the apk files are also uploaded which can be installed on android phone.